-This article summarises information about the reduction of the DC fast charging speed after a certain amount of charged DC power at the Tesla Supercharger or other DC current sources.
+This article summarizes information about the reduction of the DC fast charging speed after a certain amount of charged DC power at the Tesla Supercharger or other DC current sources.

-Around May 2017 it was announced in an American Tesla Forum that frequent supercharging has a negative effect on the maximum loading speed.
-In practice this means a reduction of the maximum DC fast charging rate of a Tesla under ideal conditions to a C-Rate of about 1.2C.
+Around May 2017, it was announced in an American Tesla Forum that frequent supercharging has a negative effect on the maximum loading speed.
+Traditionally, this means a reduction of the maximum DC fast charging rate of a Tesla under ideal conditions to a C-Rate of about 1.2C.
 This corresponds to a 10-15% reduction of the maximum charging rate.
 The reason for this is probably to prevent possible damage to the battery by charging too often at high power.

 Bjørn Nyland explains in this video that the batteries are programmed to gradually reduce the charging power after 2625 DC charged kWh.
 After 13125 kWh which DC has been charged, the maximum throttling has been reached.

 Update from June 22, 2019: Meanwhile the Tesla with 85 kWh battery seems also to be affected by a charging speed reduction since software version 2019.20.1.
 It is suspected that this has been changed to protect the battery, which annoys many owners of these vehicles.

 4 pack with mesh storage bag.
 Proper use will help protect battery and paint from damage.
 Can be used with floor jack or 2-post lift